yutao-huang/office-scripts-conway-game-of-life/README.md

   const CELL_HEIGHT = 8;
   ```

-- The board background color (Refer to <https://html-color.codes/> for the format of the color code):
+- The board background color (refer to <https://html-color.codes/> for the format of the color code):

   ```typescript
   const BOARD_COLOR = "white";